-One of the most important recurring events for the bond market occurs at 8:30 Eastern time on the first Friday of every month, when the U.S. Labor Department reports the key employment data for the previous monthly period.
-Included in the report is information related to all aspects of the job market, including the unemployment rate, the absolute number of jobs added or lost, total hours worked, average hourly wages, and how the jobs picture for various sectors has fared (such as governments, restaurants, manufacturing, etc.).
+The national Current Employment Statistics report shares information related to all aspects of the job market.
+This includes the unemployment rate, the absolute number of jobs added or lost, total hours worked, average hourly wages, and how the jobs picture for various sectors has fared (such as government, restaurants, or manufacturing).

-Impact of a Positive Jobs Report
+Impact of a Positive Jobs Report on Bonds

 Since jobs are so important to the economic outlook, investors take a positive report as a sign that growth is on track.
 This tends to depress bond prices for two reasons.

-Impact of a Negative Jobs Report
+Impact of a Negative Jobs Report on Bonds

 A weaker jobs report tends to be positive for the bond market for the opposite reasons of those just mentioned.
 It makes the Fed more likely to cut rates than to increase them, and it reduces the odds of inflation.
 Both are positive for the performance of U.S. Treasuries and other rate-sensitive investments.

-A key aspect of the report is not just how many jobs or added or lost, but how the result compares to market expectations.
-A jobs report that shows 50,000 jobs added in a particular month may not indicate that the economy is roaring, but if expectations were for negative growth, the market typically reacts to the surprise, not the absolute number.
+A jobs report showing 50,000 jobs added in a given month may not mean the economy is roaring.
+But if negative growth was expected, the market may react to the surprise, not the absolute number.